 I quickly responded, “Of course not!
 That’s horrible!
 W-wait, have you ever done that to me??
 Have we ever done anything intimate?
 Did you erase my memory?”

-She laughed, “No, don’t be silly.
+She laughed, “No, silly.
 I’m not going to use it like that.”

 I rushed up out of bed, “It’s not funny, Arezo.
 Well… maybe a little bit… but this is some seriously fucked up stuff.
 Remember what we said?
 Let’s not become monsters!”

 Smugly, she said, “Right.
-So, you are going to tell Pandora about this then?”
+So, you’re going to tell Pandora about this then?”

 Anxiously, I replied, “Maybe she doesn’t need to know.”